transloadit/heroku-addon/README.md

 #### First encoding job

-After installing the `transloadit` gem and deploying your app you can start talking to the [Transloadit API](https://transloadit.com/docs/api-docs/):
+After installing the `transloadit` Gem and deploying your app you can start talking to the [Transloadit API](https://transloadit.com/docs/api-docs/):